Nicu Covaci

-Nicolae (Nicu) Covaci (born 19 April 1947 in Timișoara, Romania) is a Romanian guitarist, painter, and music composer.
-He is best known as the leader and founding member of Romanian rock and cult band Phoenix, for which he is vocalist and guitar player, with more than 50 years of activity.
+Nicolae "Nicu" Covaci (19 April 1947 – 2 August 2024) was a Romanian guitarist, painter, and music composer.
+He is best known as the leader and founding member of rock and cult band Phoenix, for which he was the lead vocalist and guitar player, with more than 60 years of activity.

 Biography

 Nicolae Covaci was born in Timișoara, on 19 April 1947.
+His mother Tamara came originally from Bessarabia while his father Grigore came from Banat, close to the Serbian border.
 He took up playing guitar at the age of 15 and in 1962 he, together with Florin "Moni" Bordeianu, founded a band called Sfinții (The Saints).
+Covaci died in Timișoara on 2 August 2024, at the age of 77.